 Growing smarter – sustainable mobility in East Africa

 The rapid growth in African cities leads to traffic jams and uncontrolled urban sprawl – and the consequences are rising greenhouse gas emissions, air pollution, urban poverty and climate vulnerability.
-The project helps to avoid this and reduce greenhouse gas emissions in the transport sector at the same time by supporting public & non-motorised transport and urban planning in the target countries.
-It also supports the implementation of high-quality public transport systems in Addis Ababa, Nairobi, Kigali and Kampala and the expansion of the existing bus rapid transport system in Dar es Salaam.
-The integration of public transport with cycling and walking is being improved and urban development along transport corridors addressed.
-The project also promotes policy frameworks at urban and national levels, accelerating changes in the transport sector through quality standards, improved financing and other policy measures.
+The project helped to avoid this and reduce greenhouse gas emissions in the transport sector at the same time by supporting public & non-motorized transport and urban planning in the target countries.
+It also supported the implementation of high-quality public transport systems in Addis Ababa, Nairobi, Kigali and Kampala and the expansion of the existing bus rapid transport system in Dar es Salaam.
+The integration of public transport with cycling and walking was improved and urban development along transport corridors was addressed.
+The project also promoted policy frameworks at urban and national levels, accelerating changes in the transport sector through quality standards, improved financing and other policy measures.

 Project data